Exmoor Pony - Ponies & Breeds

 The researcher Ewart might be responsible for the term "Celtic pony", which always turns up in association with British ponies, and with the Exmoor.
-It is an unfortunate term that other scientist picked up on - the original wild horse form of which the Exmoors are a remnant population existed in Great Britain and other parts of Europe long before the Celts arrived there.
+It is an unfortunate term that other scientists picked up on - the original wild horse form of which the Exmoors are a remnant population existed in Great Britain and other parts of Europe long before the Celts arrived there!

 This primeval pony has its purest representative in the Exmoor.
 Although it believed to have migrated from Alaska into and across Asia, and should have had habitats there as well, and prehistoric cave paintings show that it at times went as far south as North Africa, its last habitat seems to have been northern and western Europe.

 The long isolation of the Exmoor Pony herds running wild, and the protection and continuation of the herds has allowed the Exmoor Pony to be a living example of a very ancient equine.
 While all other European pony breeds were more or less altered by selective breeding, the Exmoor pony from southeastern England seems to represent a primeval wild horse that was ancestral to the many pony breeds we know

 In spite of a certain influence Man has had over these wild horses, their characteristics remained the same, and today's Exmoors are not different in their skeletons from prehistoric bones excavated in Europe and North America.
 The Exmoor is therefore not so much a breed as an actual subspecies, one of several post-glacial wild horses that became the ancestors of our domestic horses.